-Use the Data External Table wizard with external tables
+Use the External Table Wizard with relational data sources

 One of the key scenarios for SQL Server 2019 CTP 2.0 is the ability to virtualize data.
 This process allows the data to stay in its original location.
 You can virtualize the data in a SQL Server instance so that it can be queried there like any other table in SQL Server.
 This process minimizes the need for ETL processes.
 This process is possible with the use of PolyBase connectors.
 For more information on data virtualization, see Get started with PolyBase.

 Start the External Table wizard

 Connect to the master instance by using the IP address/port number of the sql-server-master endpoint obtained by using mssqlctl cluster endpoints list command.
 Expand your Databases node in the Object Explorer.
 Then select one of the databases where you want to virtualize the data from an existing SQL Server instance.
 Right-click the database, and select Create External Table to start the Virtualize Data wizard.
 You also can start the Virtualize Data wizard from the command palette.
 Use Ctrl+Shift+P in Windows, or use Cmd+Shift+P with a Mac.

 Select a data source